• Skip to primary navigation

 2 cups plain Greek yogurt, 1 teaspoon vanilla extract, 3 tablespoon honey

 • Pour the yogurt over the oat layer.
 Then, spread the yogurt evenly across the pan with a rubber spatula, butter knife, or back of a large spoon.
-Add any desired toppings.
+Sprinkle the fresh mixed berries on top of the yogurt.

 Notes